chaplonglau/rubyrailstutorial/README.md

 ### Sample Users (Faker GEM)
 * include gem 'faker' inside gemfile
 * create! is like create but raises an exception for an invalid user rather than returning false
+* do your faker stuff in the seeds.rb file rails db:migrate:reset rails db:seed

+### Pagination
+* will paginate method placed inside a users view, looks for an @users object, and displays pagination links to access other pages
+* instead of User.all @ index method, use
+     @users = User.paginate(page: params[:page])

+### Refactor
+When you call render not on a string with the name of a partial, but rather on a user variable of class User, Rails will llook for a partial called _user.html.erb

+When you call render on @users ( a list of User objects) rails auto iterates through them and renders each one with _user.html.erb

+so much magic :(

+### Deleting Users
+* admin is a boolean attribute on User model
+*